Specialty Epoxy Structural Adhesives

 Epoxies are in the Structural Adhesive classification.
 Structural Adhesives form bonds that will not fail when a bonded joint is stressed to the yield point of the material being bonded.
 As such the adhesive is part of the structure of the assembly.
 Structural Adhesives like epoxies are used in place of, or in addition to, mechanical fastenings in many industries including; automotive, aerospace, transportation, electronics, medical, dental, food machinery and equipment industries.

-Common Reasons to Replace Mechanical Fasteners with Structural Adhesives:
+Common Reasons to Replace Mechanical Fasteners with Epoxy Adhesives:

 - Weight reduction – In many applications the desire for weight reduction is to increase the fuel economy of a vehicle in others it is to reduce the shipping weight or portability of the device.
 Both of these factors weigh heavily on the profitability of every manufacturer.